emmanuelhenryc/cyclistic_bike/README.md

 - How many minutes averagely do members and casuals spend on a bike?
 - Which bike is mostly used by members and casuals?
 - Which year quarter(s) has the highest bike hire?

-This is done using SQL.
+EDA was done using SQL.
 It can be found in the code section.
 ## Data Analysis

 ```sql